Prithiviraj69/UIElement/README.md

 - Nice Page Controller
 - The SegmentControl For Choose Gender
 - Date Picker is FOr the Choose BornDate OF User
-- PickerView Helps For Selecting Country Which You Belong
+- PickerView Helps For Selecting State Which You Belong
-- You can Choose Your Experince level using Stepper
+- You can rate us our cafe
-- Nice ToolBar Or Tabbar In Last Page
-- In toolbar We have Options like Camera Or gallary Which using User Pick the Profile
-- ImageView Show The profile Image Which You Choose
-- Nice ActivityIndicatorView
-- For Accepting Terms And Condition there are options

 ## SnapShots
 ##### Page 1